 One reason saffron is expensive because each plant has only three threads, or stigmas, and it grows for just a week every year.
 About 150,000 plants, or about 450,000 stigmas, are needed to produce a kilo of saffron and this work is done manually.
 Hence the high price good quality saffron fetches.

-During my trip to Dubai, I visited the Grand Souk – which means grand market or bazaar – and found a store specializing in saffron.
-The salesperson gave me tips on how to extract the color and the flavors from the saffron threads.
+But during a trip to Dubai, I visited the Grand Souk – which means grand market or bazaar – and found a store specializing in saffron.
+The salesperson gave me tips on how to extract the flavors from the saffron threads.
 This is actually called blooming.

 The Art of Using Saffron – Saffron Blooming

 - Take a pinch of the threads and put them in a small cup with a firm holder.
 Here, I bought a small mortar and pestle.

 - Add some lukewarm water.
 Some cooks say cold water is better, but the salesperson told me to add lukewarm water so that is what I have been doing.

 - Let it rest for a few minutes for the threads to bloom.

 - Strain and use the water, now red and flavourful.

 Here is a video of how I bloomed some saffron.